 Quick Answer

 Sleep Cycle is the most popular sleep app on the App Store.
-Snollo is the most private.
-Sleep Cycle’s standout feature is its smart alarm, which wakes you during your lightest sleep phase.
-Snollo’s standout features are on-device snore detection (your bedroom audio never reaches Sleep Cycle’s servers), Apple Watch sleep stage accuracy (REM, Deep, Light via heart rate), and a free tier that includes core tracking without a paywall.
+Snollo keeps your audio on your iPhone.
+Sleep Cycle’s standout feature is its Smart Alarm, which wakes you during a lighter sleep phase.
+Snollo’s standout features are on-device snore detection (audio is classified on your iPhone, with results stored in your own iCloud), Apple Watch sleep stage accuracy (REM, Deep, Core via heart rate), and a free tier that includes core tracking without a paywall.

 If you subscribe to Sleep Cycle primarily for sleep analysis — not the alarm — Snollo delivers more detailed data for free and without privacy trade-offs.